puresight/puresight.github.io/tech/editors.md

 - IDE
 - CASE
 subject: "programming"
 description: "Text editors are useful for composing source code and writing markup.
-These editors optimized for developers."
+These editors are optimized for developers."
 image:
   alt: "text editor"
   caption: ""